amadotejada/self-wiki/README.md

 Self Wiki is a browser extension used to provide internal company information to employees right from the browser.
 It also assists with self onboarding and creating IT support tickets.

-This is in beta.
-I'm not a frond-end developer - expect bugs.
+Self Wiki is in beta and should be tested extensively.

 <img src="./screenshots/popup.png" width="75%">